MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/configure-chargeable-components-quote-line-sales.md

 A transaction's billing type can be configured on the **Chargeable Categories** tab of a quote line by updating the **Billing Type** field on the **Chargeable Categories** subgrid.

 ### Resolve chargeability
-An estimate or actual created for time will only be considered chargeable if:
+An estimate or actual created for time is only considered chargeable if:

    - **Time** is included on the quote line.
    - **Role** is configured as chargeable on the quote line.
-If the role is not mentioned as chardgeable at quote line, then it must be set up as chargeable in the master.
+If the role isn't mentioned as chargeable at quote line, then it must be set up as chargeable in the master.

    - **Included Tasks** is set to **Selected tasks** on the quote line.